0xMiya/Guides/Installation/archlinux.md

 * [Optional] Create a swapfile (instead of a swap partition)

-        fallocate -l 2GB /swapfile # You can also use dd (recommended by the wiki) instead chmod 600 /swapfile
+        fallocate -l 2GB /swapfile # You can also use dd (recommended by the wiki) instead, but I don't trust myself with such a dangerous weapon xD chmod 600 /swapfile
         mkswap /swapfile
         swapon /swapfile